M23 rebellion (2012–2013): Peace agreement

 On 24 February 2013, leaders of 11 African nations signed an agreement designed to bring peace to the eastern region of the Democratic Republic of Congo.
 Among the signers were Rwanda and Uganda, both of whom had been accused of aiding the rebellion, a charge the nations deny.

-The deal, which was brokered by the United Nations, consists of two principle parts.
+The deal, which was brokered by the United Nations, consists of two principal parts.
 First, it calls on the DRC to implement security reforms, work to strengthen its government, and increase cooperation with its neighbors.
 Second, it calls on neighboring countries to help structurally reform certain DRC organizations, but to otherwise refrain from interfering with DRC internal affairs.
 It also opens the possibility of a UN intervention brigade being established in the region.

 Several African countries have discussed contributing troops to an intervention force, which, if formed, would supplement the 17,000 UN military personnel already working in the area.
 The M23 rebels were not represented in the deal's negotiations or at the signing.
 M23 spokesperson Bertrand Bisimwa said he had not read the agreement but hoped it would not reignite fighting.

 UN Secretary-General Ban Ki-moon said he hopes the accord will usher in "an era of peace and stability" for Africa's Great Lakes region, but cautioned that the agreement "only the beginning of a comprehensive approach that will require sustained engagement."
 He also said that a special envoy would be deployed in Congo in the near future.
 United States ambassador to the United Nations, Susan Rice said she welcomes the deal and called on the Congolese government to continue working towards peace.